 LED TVs and QLED TVs (which are essentially a subset of LED TVs) use LEDs as their backlights.
 But not all TVs using this technology are created equal.
 Inexpensive LED TVs may use only a few LEDs arranged around the outside edges — thus the term “edge-lit” TVs — while the most expensive sets use hundreds of LEDs arranged in a grid-like pattern, sub-divided into individually controlled zones.
 These are known as full-array local dimming (or FALD for short).
 The general rule here is that the more LEDs you can pack into a backlight, the brighter it will get and the more control you’ll have over that brightness in very specific areas of the TV’s image.

 In a perfect world, you’d have one LED for every pixel in an LCD matrix, but right now, that’s impossible.
 There’s a physical limit to the number of regular LEDs you can squeeze into a given space, which is determined by the size of the LEDs themselves.
 The bigger they are, the fewer you can use.

 Mini-LED: A big leap in getting small

-A 4K TV has just over eight million pixels, so Mini-LEDs are still significantly bigger than an individual pixel, but that’s OK: Mini-LEDs are so much smaller than standard LEDs, you can still see a big difference.
+A 4K TV has just over 8 million pixels, so mini-LEDs are still significantly bigger than an individual pixel, but that’s OK: Mini-LEDs are so much smaller than standard LEDs that you can still see a big difference.